-Going over your allowance of calls, phoning numbers that your allowance doesn't cover, sending texts with emojis or using too much data can all lead to a bigger bill than you were expecting.
+Going over your call allowance of calls, sending texts with emojis or using too much data can all lead to a bigger bill than expected.

-This guide gives you some helpful tips so that you don't get caught out.
+Follow our tips so you don't get caught out.

-Don't guess how much call, text or data allowance you need - underestimating your needs can end up costing you much more.
+Don't guess how much call, text or data allowance you need - underestimating can end up costing you more.

-The best way to find what you need is to look at your last couple of bills to see what you use.
-You may have an online account facility where you can access this information, if not contact your provider.
+The best way to find what you need is to look at your last couple of bills.
+You may have an online account where you can access this information, if not contact your provider.

-If you make a lot of calls, look for a generous minutes allowance.
-Check if your allowance covers the type of calls you make - if you make a lot of calls to certain numbers not covered (like calls to international numbers), consider buying a special add-on bundle that does cover them to avoid lots of additional charges.
+If you make a lot of calls, look for a generous allowance, and check if this includes the type of calls you make.
+If you make a lot of calls to certain numbers not covered (like international numbers), think about buying a special add-on bundle to avoid additional charges.

-Make sure you know how much it will cost if you do end up using more than your allowance of calls, texts and data.
-Some providers charge a lot if you go over your monthly usage limit.
+Make sure you know how much it will cost if you use more than your allowance of calls, texts and data.
+Some providers charge a lot if you go over your monthly limit.

-If you send a message to a number of people (like at New Year, for example);
+If you send a message to lots of people at the same time ;

 If you send a text message to an email address;